 Pine Nuts and Filets Mignons

-Delicious and I would not skip them.
-The nutty flavor that they give to this great dish is not replaceable.
+Pine nuts are delicious, and I would not skip them as long as none of your family members or guests are allergic.
+The nutty flavor that they give to this fantastic dish is not replaceable.

-Filet mignons are a very tender cut of beef.
-Clean of fat it is one of the most delicious cuts of beef, in my opinion.
-As well as very versatile.
-Marinating the filets will be even more tender.
+Filet mignon is a very tender cut of beef.
+Clean of fat, it is one of the most delicious and versatile cuts of beef, in my opinion.
+Marinating the filets will make them even more tender.

-- When you handle the habanero chile either wear gloves or wash your hands immediately as it is quite strong.
+- When you handle the habanero chile, wear gloves or wash your hands immediately as it is pretty strong.
 Gently remove the seeds and membrane from the habanero to remove some of the heat.

-- Do open with care the lid of your blender and see smoke coming out.
-Absolutely normal but keep your face away or it will give your sinuses a great wake-up call.
+- Do open the lid of your blender with care and see smoke coming out.
+It’s absolutely normal, but keep your face away, or it will give your sinuses a great wake-up call.

-- As with all cooking tips, use good Merlot wine, the same that you will be enjoying with dinner
+- As with all cooking tips, use good Merlot wine, which you will enjoy with dinner.

 What is habanero?